top of page

 The Power of Routine

-My experiences of using routine
+Personal practice experiences of utilising routine

 At an acute community 'rapid response' service

-At a brain injury rehabilitation unit
+At an inpatient brain injury rehabilitation unit

-It also involved gathering information from friends and family about the person's usual personal care routine, then accommodating for and encouraging these preferred methods and orders of task completion.
+Early rehabilitation also involved gathering information from friends and family about the person's usual personal care routine, then accommodating for and encouraging these preferred methods and orders of task completion.

 * Occupation as Means vs Occupation as Ends: